-The public relations major is an innovative program that offers in-depth study of the field and emphasizes on hands-on experience.
-Students create their own professional portfolio, gain experience working in APU’s student PR agency, develop global PR skills through international study away trips, and become specialists in nonprofit, entertainment, or sports PR.
+The public relations major is an innovative program that offers in-depth study of the field and emphasizes hands-on experience.
+Students create their own professional portfolio, gain experience working in APU’s student-run agency, join the local chapter of the Public Relations Student Society of America, develop global public relations skills through international study-away trips, and become specialists in nonprofit, entertainment, or sports PR.

 Students who successfully complete the public relations major shall be able to, in a variety of settings:

 - Identify major theories and development of the field of public relations.

 - Understand how public relations techniques create relationships between organizations and their different publics.

 - Apply Christian ethical principles to the practice of public relations.

 - Select public relations strategies and techniques to solve communication problems.

 - Utilize quantitative and qualitative tools to produce research in the field of public relations.